-Our local contact and volunteer Ashenafi purchased of Dufsar Solar Panel sets.
+Our local contact and volunteer Ashenafi purchased Dufsar Solar Panel sets.
 One Dufsar set provide the Offa School Library with 3 light bulbs plus a connector to connect different electric devices.
-The Dufsar Solar Panel is locally available, costs only € 350,- and is very easy to install and to use.
+Dufsar Solar Panels are locally available for € 350,- and are very easy to install and to use.

-In August we started fundraising at the Pifworld platform.
-We raised € 155,- which was not enough for one panel.
+We started fundraising at the Pifworld platform and raised € 155,- which was not enough for one panel.
 Marjon vd Berg, one of our Liqa School sponsors, asked her guests during her Birthday Party to donate to this project.
 She collected an amazing amount of money!

 Left: Marjon, donor of the solar panel.
 Right: Dufsar Solar Panel set Installation and results.

 When we discussed the possibility of purchasing more solar panels the school came up with another priority.
 For the time being the light in the library satisfied their needs.
 A big issue are dusty floors in 4 new classrooms.
 During lessons the children breathe the dust which is very unhealthy.
 The school suggested to use the rest of the money for cementing the classroom floors.
 We agreed, read more at the project page Cementing Floors at Offa Primary School.

 November 2017 we visited the Offa School with a group of five.
 First we visited the Library to see the solar panel.
 School teachers expressed their thankfulness.
 We handed over many items from our home country that are useful for a school, like pencils, notebooks, plays, balls, books etc.